OI-wiki/i18n/docs/intro/common-mistakes.md

         int main() {
           std::ios::sync_with_stdio(false);
           // After the synchronization is turned off,
-          // cin/cout will use a separate buffer
+          // cin/cout will use separate buffers
           // instead of synchronizing the output to the scanf/printf buffer,
           // thereby reducing IO time
           std::cout << "a\n";